RPVote/voting-rights/analyses.md

 The datasets we have access to, as described in Methods, provide us information about who voted (from the voter file) and which candidates received votes (from the election results).
 Knowing these totals isn’t good enough to meet the requirements of the Gingles test - we actually need to know which candidates voters supported in order to determine whether majority voters and minority voters were cohesive blocks supporting different candidates (criteria 2 and 3).
 By law, the specific candidates chosen by a voter are secret to ensure the voter’s privacy.
 Thus, we need to infer these quantities from the data.

 At first glance, this may seem impossible.
-For example, consider a toy election with white and Black voters choosing between Candidates A and B (Figure 1, left).
+For example, consider a toy election with White and Black voters choosing between Candidates A and B (Figure 1, left).
 We might know the marginal data – the totals for each row and column, as shown – but we don’t know the individual entries in the table (Figure 1: question marks).
 The voters could be split into any number of assortments across